 There are two ways you can block your items:

-1. using a spray bottle to saturate your project with lukewarm water
+1. use a spray bottle to saturate your project with lukewarm water

 2. completely submerging the crochet work in lukewarm water (sometimes in water with a few drops of handwash)

-No matter which way you use, the technique is the same.
+No matter which way you use it, the technique is the same.
 Below I will demonstrate the wet blocking technique with a spray bottle.

 Supplies I Used

 Why you need a good blocking board

 If you are serious about crocheting, you will need a good-quality blocking board.

 There are other options around and different ways to improvise a blocking board, but nothing beats an interlocking blocking board with grid lines.
 Why?
 Because you want to make sure your blankets have perfectly straight edges and your motifs are all the same size (just like mine in this pic below).

 I am using this one and I love it!
 It comes in a set of 4 interlocking 12-in by 12-in boards and it’s perfect for small or larger projects.
 Not to mention, so easy to store away.